hammer-space/csi-plugin/README.md

 ## Plugin Dependencies

-Ensure that nfs-utils is installed on the hosts
+Ensure that nfs-utils is installed on the Kubernetes hosts

 Ubuntu
 ```bash